PlenipotentSS/GoogleAnalyticsNotes/readme.md

 		- Customers:
 			- Long time,we had a marketing funnel
 			(awareness > acquisition > engagement > conversion > retention)
-			- the best analysis is through the customer!
+			- The best analysis is through the customer!
 			Successful, realistic, holistic information!
 		- Qualitative (What)
 			- Google analytics can take large amount of data through websites
-			- long time, but now has more value
+			- Long time, but now has more value
 			- Home appliances, mobile, game, computer, etc.
 			- Find behaviors that are unexpected or erroneous
 		- Qualitative (Why)